Stock dilution: Owners' share of the underlying business

-If the new shares are issued for proceeds at least equal to the pre-existing price of a share, then there is no negative dilution in the amount recoverable.
-The old owners just own a smaller piece of a bigger company.
-However, voting rights at stockholder meetings are decreased.
+If new shares are issued at a price at least equal to the current market value of the company’s outstanding shares, the existing shareholders do not experience an economic loss.
+In this case, they simply own a smaller percentage of a now larger company, and although their proportional voting rights decline, their wealth is not diluted.

-But, if new shares are issued for proceeds below or equal to the pre-existing price of a share, then stock holders have the opportunity to maintain their current voting power without losing net worth.
+However, when new shares are issued at a price below the pre-existing market value, existing shareholders may experience economic dilution unless they participate in the offering.
+Finance literature notes that shareholders can preserve both their voting power and economic position by purchasing a proportional number of the newly issued shares, a mechanism commonly reflected in preemptive rights and rights offerings.

 Market value of the business

 Frequently the market value for shares will be higher than the book value.
 Investors will not receive full value unless the proceeds equal the market value.
 When this shortfall is triggered by the exercise of employee stock options, it is a measure of wage expense.
 When new shares are issued at full value, the excess of the market value over the book value is a kind of internalized capital gain for the investor.
 They are in the same position as if they sold the same % interest in the secondary market.

 Assuming that markets are efficient, the market price of a stock will reflect these evaluations, but with the increase in shareholder equity 'management' and prevalence of barter transactions involving equity, this assumption may be stretched.

 Preferred share conversions are usually done on a dollar-for-dollar basis. $1,000 face value of preferreds will be exchanged for $1,000 worth of common shares (at market value).
 As the common shares increase in value, the preferreds will dilute them less (in terms of percent-ownership), and vice versa.
 In terms of value dilution, there will be none from the point of view of the shareholder.
 Since most shareholders are invested in the belief the stock price will increase, this is not a problem.

 When the stock price declines because of some bad news, the company's next report will have to measure, not only the financial results of the bad news, but also the increase in the dilution percentage.
 This exacerbates the problem and increases the downward pressure on the stock, increasing dilution.
 Some financing vehicles are structured to augment this process by redefining the conversion factor as the stock price declines, thus leading to a "death spiral".